 During the revolving period, the issuer can purchase additional underlying loans.
 These underlying loans are subject to individual and pool eligibility criteria tests.
-For individual loans, the main eligibility criteria are as follows:
+On an individual loan basis, the main eligibility criteria are as follows:

-- The borrower must be an individual and a Spanish resident. - Loans must be denominated in euros and pay a fixed interest rate. - The maturity of the underlying loan must not fall after Oct.
-31, 2018. - A minimum of one installment must have been paid and there must be no pending arrears. - Each loan must have a minimum remaining life of 12 months. - The obligor must not be an employee of BBVA. - The loan size must be between €500 and €5,000. - All of the loans must be paid by direct debit. - Loans in a payment holiday period (paying interest but no principal) cannot be added to the portfolio.
+- The borrower must be an individual and a Spanish resident; - The maturity of the underlying loan must not fall after Dec.
+31, 2017; - A minimum of one installment must have been paid and there must be no pending arrears; - Each loan must have a minimum remaining life of 12 months; - The obligor must not be an employee of BBVA; - The loan size must be between €00 and €0,000; and - All of the loans must be paid by direct debit.